Skip to main content

 Prometheus/Grafana Patching Example

-Prometheus/Grafana patches should be tested in sbox to avoid downtime.
+Prometheus/Grafana patches should be tested in sbox first to avoid downtime in other environments.

-In order to allow patching of sbox only, a new directory was created for the updated crd URLs.
+In order to allow patching of sbox only, a new directory can be created for the updated crd URLs:

 See example PR containing these files

-We can do this by pointing the desired cluster at this new directory via a patch in the base kustomization file.
+To use these files we can patch the desired cluster with this new directory in the base kustomization file e.g.: clusters/sbox/base/kustomization.yaml

-With the new crds version now available, a version selector block can be added to the sbox 00 & 01 config
+With the new crds version now available, a patch can be added to the sbox 00 & 01 config files to update the version of the chart for sbox only, example:

 chart: